History of the Republican Party (United States): George W. Bush years: 2001–2009

-The Obama years and the rise of the Tea Party: 2008–2016
+Obama years: 2009–2017

 Following the 2008 elections, the Republican Party, reeling from the loss of the presidency, Congress and key state governorships, was fractured and leaderless.
 Michael Steele became the first black chairman of the Republican National Committee, but was a poor fundraiser and was replaced after numerous gaffes and missteps.
 Republicans suffered an additional loss in the Senate in April 2009, when Arlen Specter switched to the Democratic Party, depriving the GOP of a critical 41st vote to block legislation in the Senate.
 The seating of Al Franken several months later effectively handed the Democrats a filibuster-proof majority, but it was short-lived as the GOP took back its 41st vote when Scott Brown won a special election in Massachusetts in early 2010.

 Republicans strongly opposed Obama's 2009 economic stimulus package and 2010 health care reform bill.
 The Tea Party movement, formed in early 2009, provided a groundswell of conservative grassroots activism to oppose policies of the Obama administration.
 With an expected economic recovery being criticized as sluggish, the GOP was expected to make big gains in the 2010 midterm elections.
 However, establishment Republicans began to see themselves at odds with Tea Party activists, who sought to run conservative candidates in primary elections to defeat the more moderate establishment-based candidates.
 Incumbent senators such as Bob Bennett in Utah and Lisa Murkowski in Alaska lost primary contests in their respective states.

-Republicans won back control of the House of Representatives in the November midterm election, with a net gain of 63 seats, the largest gain for either party since 1948.
+Republicans regained control of the House in the November midterm election, with a net gain of 63 seats, the largest gain for either party since 1948.
 The GOP also picked up six seats in the Senate, falling short of retaking control in that chamber, and posted additional gains in state governor and legislative races.
 Boehner became Speaker of the House while McConnell remained as the Senate Minority Leader.
 In an interview with National Journal magazine about congressional Republican priorities, McConnell explained that "the single most important thing we want to achieve is for (Barack) Obama to be a one-term president".

 After 2009, the voter base of the GOP changed in directions opposite from national trends.
 It became older and less Hispanic or Asian than the general population.
 In 2013, Jackie Calmes of The New York Times reported a dramatic shift in the power base of the party as it moved away from the Northeast and the West Coast and toward small-town America in the South and West.
 During the 2016 presidential election, the Republicans also gained significant support in the Midwest.